sarahsookoo/sarahsookoo.github.io/README.md

-To view work in progess, go to sarahsookoo.github.io.
+To view work in progress, go to https://sarahsookoo.github.io./.
 Enjoy!